-Twice a week, an MLC instructor offers a free seminar on targeted topics such as Pronunciation or Vocabulary.
+Once a week, an MLC instructor offers a free seminar on targeted topics such as Pronunciation or Vocabulary.

 MLC pairs students with native English speaking volunteers in the Ann Arbor area.
 This is a great opportunity for students to build a relationship with a resident of Ann Arbor and enhance their English speaking abilities.

 Students are able to create and join different themed clubs while studying at the MLC.
 These clubs meet weekly, and bring activities, events, and different groups of people together to create friendships outside the classroom.
 Examples of recent clubs are: